course-details-portlet

 • To carry out project work in teams; deduce theoretical solutions to practical marine control problems, implement algorithms in a real control system, perform simulations and laboratory testing, and write up the results in a report with a clear and concise exposition of control problem, control design, and resulting (closed-loop) performance.

-• Maintain personal integrity by conducting academic studies and written works in an honest and ethical manner, without any sort of plagiarism and misconduct in work assignments, projects, and examinations.
+• Maintain personal integrity by conducting academic studies and written works in an honest and ethical manner, without any sort of plagiarism or misconduct in work assignments, projects, and examinations.

 Learning methods and activities

 Lectures, exercises, and a project to put the control theories into practice.
 The course will include exercises and, if resources are sufficient, a laboratory activity on Dynamic Positioning, as a control system case study, in the Marine Cybernetics Lab (MC-Lab) using a free-floating model ship - we call it the DP-Lab.
 The students will then work on these lab setups to gain hands-on experience with practical implementation of control/observer algorithms using ROS with nodes coded in Python.
-The alternative, if lab resources are insufficient, is a simulation-based project.
-The alternative if physical lab is not possible to do, is a simulation-based project.
-The project work shall result in a project report that will count in the final grade in addition to the exam.
+The alternative, if lab resources are insufficient or facilities are not available, is a simulation-based project.
+The project work shall result in a project report and presentation that will count as a part in the final grade in addition to the exam.

 Compulsory assignments